TamasPalfi/User-stories/README.md

 <br><br>
 ## Member Confirms Tri-Monthly Credit Card Charge
 <br>
 System will tell the credit card software it is time to charge Alex.
 Credit card system will charge member a random amount between $0.20 and $0.40.
 System will send automated email at specified time period telling member to validate the charge made to their account.
 Email will include a link that will direct the user to the page to enter the amount charged.
 System will start a timer for 3 days.
 Alex will login to their personal bank account and check for the charge from Members Only.
-Alex will click link provided in email.
-Alex will be redirected to the webpage with a form where they can enter the amount they were charged by the system.
-Alex will fill in the text box with that amount.
-Alex will hit the “Submit form” button.
+Alex selects link provided in email.
+Alex is redirected to the webpage with a form where they can enter the amount they were charged by the system.
+Alex will fill in the text box with the correct amount.
+Alex will hit the “Submit” button.
 Webserver will receive this information and back end services will process it.
 System will compare this amount to the amount that was charged.
 If right, member will be directed back to the Members Only home page.
 If wrong, member will be blocked out of Members Only until they enter the right amount. <br>
 Member does not enter the amount in time<br>
 Alex doesn’t enter amount in time and is blocked from account.
 When Alex tries to access Members Only, they will be directed to a page telling them to send another charge.
 System tells credit card system to send another charge between $0.20 and $0.40.
 Credits card system sends another random charge.
 System sends Alex another email.
 System starts a timer for 3 days.
 Alex logs into their bank account and sees the charge from Members Only.
 Alex clicks button on email and is redirected to Members Only.
 Alex enters amount in and is either allowed back to website or entered the wrong amount.<br>
 <br>